Ricardod671/Ricardod671/README.md

 </p>
 <p>In this Project uses data from the <a href="https://www.bc-er.ca/data-reports/data-centre/" target="_blank" rel="nonererrer"> BC Energy Regulator</a> to create a structured database in PostgreSQL.
 The data was transformed and cleaned using Power Query, and an Exploratory Data Analysis (EDA) was conducted to extract insights related to oil production.

-The database schema was designed to facilitate efficient analysis of production data across different wells.
-The final analysis was performed using SQL, and the results were visualized in Tableau.

 You can explore the final visualizations here: <a href="https://public.tableau.com/app/profile/ricardo.f.lix.d.az.l.pez/viz/HistoricalOilProductioninBritishColumbia/Dashboard" target="_blank" rel="nonererrer">Historical Oil Production in British Columbia.</a>

 </p>